Portaro: GV Semal Portaro 4WD Model Range

 During the 1990s the Portuguese New Automobile Market the Portaro brand name was facing a stiff competition with many other offroad vehicles and other 4WD manufacturers offering much better prices while others sold superior models too so their sales dwindled slightly and UMM 4X4 the other domestic manufacturer of similar nature were also facing similar situations but at least UMM brand name still sold well.
 Therefore the FMAT company decided at the time to reduce some of their original Portaro model range due to the economical and financial unrest at the time of the 1990s in Europe particularly in Portugal but unfortunately most of the spare parts were nearly stocked out forcing FMAT to rebuild their own current Portaro model range now fitting them with new modern updated Ford Transit TDI 2500cc 96BHP running gear with higher torque and more powerful engines needed for these large vehicles which became the later "Portaro 250 FMAT ID 4X4", however sales took a downturn in about 1994 and to make matters worse the stocked ARO original spare parts were now running low too in the assembly workshops forcing to a reduced production run of the Portaro brand so it was inevitable that FMAT could not handle this situation any longer and a year later by the Summer of 1995 this marked the end of the Portaro Portuguese brand name thirty years after it arrived upon the scene in the automobile market always enjoying happy sales and with a remarkable automobile career.

-Nowadays these classic Portaro 4X4 vehicles are now very rare to find today even their own makers reported they assembled an average output of 2000 original Portaro motorvehicles produced each year allowing to be exported to some European countries at the time in the 1980s but in present day they are now suddenly highly wanted and currently many 1970s/1980s models are preserved while others have been entirely rebuilt or are being restored to almost new condition making the unique historic Portaro brandname still active somehow and at least their legacy lives on in its country, Portugal.
+Classic Portaro 4X4 vehicles are now rare; the peak of production was about 1,000 per annum in the 1980s.
+Many 1970s/1980s models are preserved, while others have been entirely rebuilt or are being restored.